How to Build a Messaging App like Whatsapp, Telegram, Slack

 Also, If you want them to stay when the app is closed, I am afraid that there is not some react native library at the moment (as far as I know) that can provide you that

-HIPAA compliance can be acheived using Firebase for REact native apps.
+HIPAA compliance can be achieved using Firebase for React native apps.

-In native apps, we create sync services to make sure that we can presist data locally
+In native apps, we create sync services to make sure that we can persist data locally

-In react native we can achive offline persistence by using redux-persist llibrary.
+In react native we can archive offline persistence by using redux-persist library.
 You could accomplish similar things by using AsyncStorage directly, though it would be much more manual.